aoijs/website/src/content/docs/functions/reverse.md

 ## Example(s)

-This will the following text readable:
+This will return the following text `This text is reversed, if you're able to read this, then congratulations!`:

 ```javascript
 client.command({